techmannih/helper/packages/marketing/content/docs/development/overview.md

 - **Next.js:** The primary framework for the web application, providing server-side rendering, API routes, and a robust component model.
 - **tRPC:** Used for building the API, offering type safety and efficient communication between the frontend and backend.
-- **Tailwind CSS and Nativewind:** Used for styling and UI components, ensuring consistency across web and mobile applications.
+- **Tailwind CSS:** Used for styling and UI components, ensuring consistency across web and mobile applications.
 - **Drizzle ORM:** Database access library, enabling type-safe queries and database interactions.
-- **Supabase:** For the database and user authentication.
+- **Supabase:** For the database, user authentication, file storage, and background jobs.
-- **Inngest:** Serverless functions platform that powers background jobs and data processing.
 - **Vercel AI SDK:** Used for building AI-powered features with streaming support, function calling, and type-safe AI responses.
 - **Vitest:** For running unit and integration tests.
 - **Sentry:** Error tracking and performance monitoring.